Key players in 2023-24 Silly Season

 Martin Truex Jr., No. 19 Joe Gibbs Racing Toyota (Cup)

-The scoop: After once again pondering a retirement at the end of the season, Truex announced over the summer that he would return for at least one more season to drive the No. 19 Joe Gibbs Racing Toyota in 2024.
+The scoop: After pondering a retirement at the end of the season, Truex announced over the summer that he would return for at least one more season to drive the No. 19 Joe Gibbs Racing Toyota in 2024.

 Meg Oliphant | Getty Images